kamilJeczmionek/kamilJeczmionek/README.md

 ![Background Image](https://gist.github.com/brettlangdon/85942af486eb79118467/raw/2a7409cd3c26a90b2e82bdc40dc7db18b92b3517/06b3FMA.jpg)

 Hello there!
-I am [Your Name], an aspiring software tester with a passion for manual and automated testing.
+I am Kamil Jęczmionek, an aspiring software tester with a passion for manual and automated testing.
 I am currently seeking opportunities to kick-start my career in the field of software testing.
 Despite having no professional experience, I am enthusiastic, motivated, and committed to learning and growing in the testing domain.

 ## Skills